Back Pain Treatment in Kirkland, WA

 What are Common Causes of Back Pain?

 The possibilities are endless when it comes to all of the things that can lead to discomfort in the lower region of the back.
-However, Dr. Jung most frequently treat the following sources of low back pain.
+However, Dr. Jung most frequently treats the following sources of low back pain.

 Strains and Sprains